linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 26.06.2023 (announcement Linkspreed Search)
+- 📱🚀 Our team has been making incredible strides in developing the android app for Linkspreed Search!
+We can't wait to share it with all of you in the coming days and weeks.
+Who's excited to try it out? 🙋‍♀️🙋‍♂️ #LinkspreedSearch #AndroidApp #ExcitingUpdates

+### 26.06.2023 (announcement Linkspreed Search)
 - 📱👨‍💻 We're currently developing the Android app for Linkspeed Search! 🚀 Stay tuned for updates and get ready to take your searches to the next level 🔍💪 Have you tried our web version yet?
 Let us know in the comments! #LinkspeedSearch #AndroidApp #SearchEngine

 ### 26.06.2023 (announcement Grown)